Simranbhardwaj17/web-dev/ReactJS_Practice/09-functions/README.md

-In React, functions are called in various ways depending on their purpose and where they are defined.
+## 📘 Calling Functions in React — Explained with Examples

+This document explains the different ways functions are called inside React applications.
+React functions can be triggered by events, called directly, passed as props, and even invoked through lifecycle hooks like useEffect.

+## 📚 Table of Contents

-1. Event Handlers:
+Event Handlers

+Direct Function Calls

+Calling Functions Passed as Props

+Child-to-Parent Function Calls

+Calling Functions in useEffect

+# 1️⃣ Event Handlers

-Functions are commonly called in response to user interactions, such as clicks, form submissions, or input changes.
-These are assigned as event handler props to JSX elements. function MyComponent() {
+Functions are often called in response to user interactions such as clicks, form submissions, or input changes.

+function MyComponent() {
   const handleClick = () => {
     console.log('Button clicked!');